msamirzayed/msamirzayed/README.md

 # Hi, I'm Mahmoud Samir! 👋
-A Frontend Developer ... a Dreamer
+A Frontend Developer ... and kind of a dreamer.

 ## 🚀 About Me..